balderdashy/sails-docs/getting-started/getting-started.md

 # Creating the Blog Application

-Sails comes with a number of scripts called ![generators][SailsJs_Generators] that are designed to make your development life easier by creating everything that's necessary to start working on a particular task.
-One of these is the ![`new`][SailsJS_Generator_New] application generator, which will provide you with the foundation of a fresh Sails application so that you don't have to write it yourself.
+Sails comes with a number of scripts called [generators](http://sailsjs.org/#/documentation/reference/cli/sailsgenerate.html "SailsJs generators") that are designed to make your development life easier by creating everything that's necessary to start working on a particular task.
+One of these is the [`new`](http://sailsjs.org/#/documentation/reference/cli/sailsnew.html "'sails new' generator") application generator, which will provide you with the foundation of a fresh Sails application so that you don't have to write it yourself.

 To use this generator, open a terminal, navigate to a directory where you have rights to create files, and type: